signemik/SocailGraphsAnimateMovies/README.md

        <li>Community 6: In community 6 words such as <em>disney, frozen, million</em> and <em>movie</em>.
 Again it is not that easy to tell which movies besides from Frozen that are in community 6. </li>
        <li> Community 7: Some words in community 7 are <em>lego, batman</em> and <em>transylvania</em> appears, which are very definite for community 7. </li>
         <li> Community 8: In community 8 the words <em>smurf, gargamel, horton</em> and <em>scoob</em> appears.
 These words are also very definite for community 8. </li>
         <li> Community 9: In the last community 9 words such as <em>tinker, bell, disney, fairy</em> and <em>pirate</em>.
-As in the two last communities these words are also very definitive for community 9 since it only consists of Tinkerbell movies.
+As in the two last communities these words are also very definitive for community 9 since it only consists of Tinker bell movies.

 <br> <br>
 Below wordclouds, where the text data is user reviews for eah community, are visualised.